Lemon-cmd/Hybrid-POS-Tagger/README.md

 **Status**
 ---
-The project is currently in ***development*** and a paper will be written in regards to it.
+The project is currently in ***development***

 The overall goal of this project is to successfully tag labeled inputs with > 70% accuracy.

-Current Accuracy = 43%
+Current Accuracy = 55%
-   - Adding Lexical Rules next
+   - Adding Rules for comparison between probabilities

 ---